richardagalvez/COVID-19-hivemind/user_interface/README.md

-# Module and code pertaining to deployment strategies
+# Module and code pertaining to user interaction

+We should develop with the end user and actionable products in mind, for instance a web app that can assist first responders